-The purpose of this study is to see if mental functions take place during different levels of anesthesia, using a commonly used drug (Propofol). fMRI (functional Magnetic Resonance Imaging, or "brain imaging") shows areas in the brain involved in thinking at different depths of anesthesia.
-The fMRI exam works by registering blood flow to functioning areas while lying in a strong magnet.
-Propofol is FDA approved for use in patients undergoing anesthetic for medical treatment but is not approved for use in healthy volunteers.
-As a result of this study, we expect to gain a deeper understanding of mental function during different levels of anesthesia.
+The purpose of this study is to see if mental functions take place during different levels of anesthesia, using a commonly used drug (Propofol).
+This one-time research visit will include low-intensity ultrasound pulsation (LIFUP) to stimulate specific areas of the brain while undergoing fMRI (functional Magnetic Resonance Imaging, or "brain imaging"), which shows areas in the brain involved in thinking at different depths of anesthesia.
+That is, ultrasound is being used to stimulate the brain and multiple pictures will be taken of the brain.

+As a result of this study, we expect to gain a deeper understanding of mental function during different levels of anesthesia, and to evaluate if the use of ultrasonic brain stimulation accelerates return to consciousness.